azubogukosiso/git-test-tutorial/README.md

-# MyApp
+# Git Test

-This is only a git test
+This is only a git test 😉